UKHomeOffice/rtp-akka-lib/README.md

 The project utilises Artifactory to resolve in-house modules.
 Do the following:
 1. Copy the .credentials file into your <home directory>/.ivy2/
 2. Edit this .credentials file to fill in the artifactory security credentials (amend the realm name and host where necessary)

+> activator publish

+Note that initially this project refers to some libraries held within a private Artifactory.
+However, those libraries have been open sourced under https://github.com/UKHomeOffice.

 SBT - Revolver
 --------------